 Being a female tattoo artist, I tend to have more female clients.
 I used to have women specifically ask for a female artist because of where the tattoo was, or because they were more comfortable with a woman touching them for a few hours.
 For me, it's probably a 70%-30% split between women and men clientele.

-How can you tell if a fire was arson?It all depends on the artist.
+What's the craziest unprofessional-phone-rep story you've ever heard?It all depends on the artist.
 Standard rate across the country is $100-$150 an hour at most shops.
 Top artists charge more because their art is worth it.
 Some artists have a minimum amount per hour AND number of hours you have to sit to even book with them.
 The highest I've ever actually seen charged is $350 an hour, but the artist was definitely worth it.
 His tattoos looked like realistic pictures when he was done.

 Think before you get something.
 Don't cover your body in small, random tattoos because you'll regret it (speak from experience).
 If you like tattoos, commit to them and plan parts of your body out for big pieces.
 Always look at an artist's portfolio before getting tattooed by them.
 Always get tattooed in a shop.
 Let your mother see the drawing to approve it before you get it (lol).